 We look forward to welcoming you at the practice over the coming weeks and will communicate further information if there are any changes.

-In line with new guidelines, for treatment outstanding since lockdown began and indeed for all routine treatment, we will need to do a remote assessment.
+While we are seeing more patients for face to face appointments, remote consultations are still appropriate and being offered as required.
 In most cases this will be over the phone.
-A remote assessment appointment will be booked with your dentist; this will allow them to assess the urgency of your condition and offer you the correct category and duration appointment.
-This is important as, although we are open again, we are quite limited in the number of appointments we can offer in order to allow ongoing compliance with social distancing requirements.
-We would like to reassure you that in time, as the national Covid alert level decreases, we expect our capacity to see patients will increase.
-We understand that until then it is frustrating for you as it is for us and appreciate your forbearance and understanding.
+A remote assessment appointment will allow your dentist to assess the urgency of your condition and offer you the correct category and duration appointment.
+This is important as, although we are fully open, we do need to prioritise appointments by urgency in line with our capacity to ensure that we can comply at all times with social distancing and safety guidelines.
+We understand that it is frustrating for you as it is for us and appreciate your forbearance and understanding.

 Before your appointment:

 We want to ensure that your appointment is as efficient as possible and in particular we want to understand your particular requirements.
 We would like to remind you that completing the online portal for covid screening is extremely valuable in ensuring only patients that are able to attend the practice are doing so.

 Our receptionists are wearing PPE at the desk and there is a designated line to stand behind when checking in or booking your next appointment.
 We are also providing hand sanitiser for use as you walk into the practice.
 Although we know it can be difficult, please attend alone if an adult, or with 1 parent/responsible adult if a child.

 On the day of your appointment: